Introduction

 Conclusion

 Recovery after the ChondroFiller injection is usually simple, and a brace is generally not needed because this is a non-surgical injection rather than an operation.
-Benefits vary between people.
-For personalised advice, please consult a qualified healthcare professional.
+Benefits vary between people and depend on the joint, defect characteristics, and individual biology.
+For personalised advice on whether the ChondroFiller injection is appropriate for your joint and what recovery would look like in your case, a specialist assessment is the right starting point.
+The London Cartilage Clinic offers expert cartilage and joint-preservation assessment at its Harley Street clinic.

 References